Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Introduction

 The goal of this paper is to continue the program of reconstructing the formulation of quantum mechanics with the starting point that the relational properties are the most basic elements.
-What is new in our approach is to factor in an important aspect of measurement process that seems being overlooked in other reconstruction efforts.
-A physical measurement is a probe-response interaction process between the measured system and the measuring apparatus.
-The framework for calculating the probability of an outcome when measuring a quantum system should model this bidirectional process.
+What is novel in our approach is a new framework for calculating the probability of an outcome when measuring a quantum system.
+Such a framework is fundamental in deriving basic laws of quantum mechanics, so we briefly describe it here.
+In searching for the appropriate relational properties as the starting elements for the reconstruction, we recognize that a physical measurement is a probe-response interaction process between the measured system and the measuring apparatus.
+This important aspect of measurement process seems being overlooked in other reconstruction efforts.
+Our framework for calculating the probability, on the other hand, explicitly models this bidirectional process.
 As such, the probability can be derived from product of two quantities and each quantity is associated with a unidirectional process.
 We call such quantity relational probability amplitude.
 When two quantum systems interact, there are many alternative configurations for such two-way process.
-Each alternative is assigned with a weight that is a product of two probability amplitudes associated with the configuration.
+Each alternative is assigned with a weight that is a product of two relational probability amplitudes associated with the configuration.
 The probability of a measurement outcome is then postulated to be proportional to the summation of such weights from all the applicable configurations.
 Thus, the task of calculating the probability is reduced to counting the applicable alternatives.
-The relational properties between the measured system and the measuring apparatus are manifested by the rules to count the alternatives.
-Based on this framework, Born's rule is derived.
-Wave function is just a mathematical tool representing the sum of relational probability amplitude.
-When the quantum system is entangled with the reference system, the rule of counting the alternatives is adjusted accordingly due to the availability of inference information.
-The entanglement measure quantifies the difference between time evolution and measurement.
-Schr\"{o}dinger Equation can be derived when the entanglement measure between the observed quantum system and the observing system is zero and unchanged.
-On the other hand, when there is change in the entanglement measure, quantum measurement theory is obtained.
+The properties of the measured system are manifested through the rules to count the alternatives.
+Another aspect of novelty of this framework is the introduction of the concept of entanglement to the relational properties.
+When the quantum system is entangled with the apparatus, the rule of counting the alternatives is adjusted accordingly due to the availability of inference information.
+Furthermore, the entanglement measure quantifies the difference between time evolution and quantum measurement.
+Lastly, we show that such framework to calculate probability amplitude can be explicitly implemented using Feynman Path Integral~\cite{Feynman48}.